Suppression of errors in collectively coded information: Simulation

 In order to find an explanation for the observation of mutant suppression both in our experimental DNA system as well as our simplified simulation model, we focus on the case where the mutant allele is initially at the 3$^\prime$ end of the oligo on which it occurs.
-This is both the situation where the mutant suppression is the most dramatic (Fig.~\ref{fig:simulation}D), as well as the most relevant for mutant alleles that arise through mutations during extension.
+This is both the situation where the mutant suppression is the most dramatic (Fig.~\ref{fig:simulation}D), as well as the most relevant for mutant alleles that arise through mistakes during extension.

 We propose that the wt advantage comes from a binding partner effect.
-In the VCG pool, each oligonucleotide has multiple potential reverse complement binding partners, with the number of potential partners increasing with the virtualness $V = 3, \ldots 12$ of the initial VCG oligo pool.
+In the VCG pool, each oligomer has multiple potential reverse complement binding partners, with the number of potential partners increasing with the virtualness $V = 3, \ldots, 12$ of the initial VCG oligo pool.
 These binding partners all compete for annealing with one another on the template oligo, on equal footing with the perfect reverse complement partner.

 Crucially, only binding partners whose 3$^\prime$ ends anneal downstream of the allele (i.e., between the allele and the 3$^\prime$ end of the template), can increase that allele’s reverse complement concentration via extension.
-In contrast, binding partners whose 3$^\prime$ ends are upstream of the allele may extend but do not result in copying of the allele's reverse complement, precluding an increase in concentration of the allele itself upon further rounds of extension.
+In contrast, binding partners whose 3$^\prime$ ends are upstream of the allele may extend but do not result in copying of the allele into its reverse complement, precluding an increase in concentration of the allele itself upon further rounds of extension.

-Therefore, a mutant allele located near the 3$^\prime$ end of an oligo has fewer binding partners that can bind downstream of that allele and make its reverse complement during extension.
-In comparison, the same allele, when located towards the 5$^\prime$ end of an oligo, can be copied off of by almost all binding partners that anneal to that template oligo (see Fig.~\ref{fig:explanation}A).
+Therefore, a mut allele initially located near the 3$^\prime$ end of an oligo has fewer binding partners that can bind downstream of that allele and make its reverse complement during extension.
+In contrast, wt alleles are initially distributed across many different oligo locations.
+When the wt allele is located towards the 5$^\prime$ end of a template oligo, it can be copied by almost all binding partners that anneal to that template (see Fig.~\ref{fig:explanation}A).